WELCOME TO FAB PARENTS

 - Trustee for the charity Adoption UK for 6 years

-- Delivered training on Trauma Triggered Behaviour to thousands of parents and professionals in the UK, Australia and New Zealand
+- Delivered training on Trauma Triggered Behavior to thousands of parents and professionals in the UK, Australia and New Zealand

 - Conference speaker and lobbyist

 - Every child should be born to adults who have the capacity to nurture, support and consciously parent that child from birth until adulthood and all the stages in between.

 - All parents need support, understanding and education so their skills and knowledge about parenting and child development grows.
 This allows them to have a positive, fulfilling parenting experience and the child to reach their maximum potential, healthily and happily.